natefinch/noxp/content/players/choosing-a-class.md

 \* indicates classes that are particularly suited to new players.

-* Cleric - priest in armor with godly spells, can heal people
+* Cleric - priest in armor with holy spells, can heal people
 * *Fighter - hits stuff with sword or bow, has some nifty maneuvers
 * *Rogue - sneaky thief/swashbuckler, lightly armored
 * Wizard - spellcaster with wide variety of spells, especially damaging spells, and no armor